Albert (computer)

-The Albert is an Apple II clone, released by Albert Computers, Inc., in 1983.
-Comparable to the Apple IIe, six models were ultimately produced.
+The Albert is an Apple II clone released by Albert Computers, Inc., in 1983.
+Six models, comparable to the Apple IIe, were ultimately produced.

 Description

 Albert Computers, Inc. offered a "complete system" for approximately the price of a basic Apple IIe.
-This included 64k of RAM (192k max), upper and lower case, 256 colors (as opposed to the Apple IIe’s 16 colors), enhanced graphics, Analog RGB support, serial and parallel ports, a graphics digitizer tablet, voice recognition, a software package (including word processor, spreadsheet, data manager, mailing list, word speller), 110/220v AC/DC power, and even an integrated battery backup (option).
+This included 64k of RAM (192k max), upper and lower case, 256 colors (as opposed to the Apple IIe's 16 colors), enhanced graphics, Analog RGB support, serial and parallel ports, a graphics digitizer tablet, voice recognition, a software package (including word processor, spreadsheet, data manager, mailing list, word speller), 110/220v AC/DC power, and even an integrated battery backup (option).

 The Albert had an unusual "two-piece design" which the company termed "stereo" styling.

 History

-Albert Computers, Inc. was based in Thousand Oaks, California, and modeled its line of Apple clones on the Apple IIe, aiming at home and business consumers.
+Albert Computers, Inc., based in Thousand Oaks, California, modeled its line of Apple clones on the Apple IIe and aimed at home and business consumers.

-The company, which insisted that the Albert was not an Apple clone but rather an improvement, saying, "It’s a next-generation computer with more than a dozen advanced hardware features and software capabilities."
+The company, which insisted that the Albert was not an Apple clone but an improvement, said, "It’s a next-generation computer with more than a dozen advanced hardware features and software capabilities."

-The base model of the Albert was $1,595 while the Apple IIe base price was $1,395 and over $3,000 with the options that came standard with the Albert.
+The base model of the Albert was $1,595, while the base price of the Apple IIe was $1,395.
+The options that came standard with the Albert were over $3,000.

-The Albert had marketing which featured an image of Albert Einstein and copy which read: "When you're ready to buy a personal computer, it's easy to see why Albert is smarter than Apple."
+Albert's marketing featured an image of Albert Einstein and copy which read: "When you're ready to buy a personal computer, it's easy to see why Albert is smarter than Apple."
 However, Albert Computers, Inc. quickly ran afoul of Apple Computer, Inc., which sued for copyright infringement.